Boiler not working? Here’s what to do if yours breaks down

-The tricky thing is, all of these issues could also be symptoms of a different fault.
+The tricky thing is, all of these issues could also be signs of a different fault.
 To fix or rule out a problem with your timer, try this:

 If you try all these steps and nothing works, it’s time to call in a professional.
 They can tell you whether your timer needs replacing, or if there’s something else going on.
-Find out more about how to use a boiler timer here.

-My boiler has stopped working in cold weather
+If your boiler has stopped working in cold weather

-If the pipe is blocked with ice, the boiler will tell you via an error code (or you’ll be able to hear a gurgling noise).
-You can thaw out the troublesome pipe by pouring hot water on it, or even applying a hot water bottle.
-Read more about how to do this in our guide to defrosting a frozen condensate pipe.
+If the pipe is blocked with ice, the boiler will usually tell you with an error code (or you’ll be able to hear a gurgling noise).
+You can thaw out the blocked pipe by pouring hot water on it, or even by holding a hot water bottle against it.

 Still not warm enough in the house?
 Try bleeding the radiators to let any trapped air out of your heating system.

-My boiler is working, but there’s no hot water
+If your boiler’s working, but there’s no hot water

 The first thing to do is check: